jakobhviid/BigDataCourseExercises/lectures/01/exercises.md

 You will now create an interactive container that is removed once you exit the shell.
 Run the following command: `kubectl run ubuntu --rm -i --tty --image ubuntu -- bash`.
 This will create a pod called "ubuntu" that will run the Ubuntu image.
 Once you exit the terminal the pod will be deleted.

 Because the container is running inside the Kubernetes cluster you can now access services without using the port-forward command.
 To test this we first want to intall the curl package - use `apt update && apt install curl -y` to install curl.
 Once curl is installed, write the following command to send a HTTP request to the hello-kubernetes service: `curl hello-kubernetes:8080`.
 The response will be the HTML for the hello-kubernetes webpage that you have seen earlier.
 You can try using the command multiple times and see how the response changes.

 Because the service is inside the same namespace as your ubuntu container you can use the DNS entry `hello-kubernetes`.
-If you want to accesss a service in a different namespace you need to use a different hostname.
-Use the following command `curl hello-kubernetes.default:8080` where `default` is the namespace that the hello-kubernetes deployment is made in.
+If you want to accesss a service in a different `namespace` you need to use a different `hostname`.
+Use the following command `curl hello-kubernetes.default:8080` where `default` is another namespace.
+NB: You will notice that you are not able to `curl` other namespaces.

-Exit the terminal using the exit command.

 Sometimes you don't want to delete the container when you exit the shell.
 Use the following command to create an ubuntu container that won't be deleted when you exit the shell: `kubectl run ubuntu -i --tty --image ubuntu -- bash`.
 To reattach the same shell again use one of the following command: `kubectl attach ubuntu -c ubuntu -i -t`.
 You can even open two terminals and use the attach command and the shell will be shared.
 Try to do this and write something in one shell and see how it is also written in the other.

 You can also copy files to containers.
-Create a file on your local machine called "test.txt" and enter some random text.
-Open a new terminal inside the directory that you created the file, and use the following command to copy the test.txt file to the ubuntu container: `kubectl cp test.txt ubuntu:/test.txt`.
+Use the file on your localhost called `exercises.md`.
+Open a new terminal inside same directory, and use the following command to copy the `exercises.md` file to the ubuntu container: `kubectl cp exercises.md ubuntu:/exercises.md`.
 Open the other terminal again and use the `ls` and `cat` commands to verify the file was copied to the container.

 ### Exercise 7 - Cleaning up